There is one Vendor Fiscal/Employer Agent that operate under section 3504 of the IRS Code:

 (In accordance with IRS Revenue Procedures 80- 4 and 2003-70)

-Under the Government Fiscal/Employer Agent (F/EA) model, a state or local government entity may apply for and receive approval from the IRS (under Section 3504 of the IRS Code and IRS Revenue Procedure 80-4 and Proposed Notice 2003-70) to be an employer agent on behalf of individuals for the limited purpose of withholding, filing and depositing federal employment taxes (e.g., FICA and FUTA) and income tax withholding for workers they hire directly.
+A state or local government agency can apply for and receive approval from the IRS to be an employer agent on behalf of individuals for the purposes of withholding, filing and depositing federal employment taxes (e.g., FICA and FUTA) and income tax withholding for workers they hire directly.
 It also may:

-- Act as a "bank for individuals' budget funds and disburse and track these funds
+- Act as a "bank" for individuals' funds by disbursing and tracking these funds

 - Manage federal advanced earned income credits as necessary

-- Withhold, file and deposit state income (if required) and employment taxes (e.g., SUTA and disability, if applicable)
+- Withhold, file and deposit state income and employment taxes (e.g., SUTA and disability)

 - Prepare and distribute payroll checks to support workers hired by individuals